HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/prepare_load_images.md

 ## Additional Tasks

 If your remote repository requires access credentials, it is necessary to configure an `ImagePullSecret` to allow your cluster nodes to have proper access to the HCL DX 9.5 container images.
+This is also required if you want to use the HCL Harbor container registry directly.

 Please refer to [Using ImagePullSecrets](optional_imagepullsecrets.md) topic for instructions on how to configure this.